 top of page

-VLA DANCE is a project directed by Victoria Lynn Awkward, exploring contemporary performance through the lineage of queer and black artistry.
+VLA DANCE, directed by Victoria Lynn Awkward, explores contemporary performance and art through the lineage of queer and Black artistry.

 For Nina is an interdisciplinary tribute to Nina Simone.
 We celebrate her liberation practices, artistry, and humanity through dance and live music.
-Lead artists include dancer Victoria Lynn Awkward and vocalist Desiré Graham.
+Lead artists include dancer Victoria Lynn Awkward, pianist Camila Cortina Bello, and vocalist Desiré Graham.

 "And then there is Victoria herself.
 I love hearing what Victoria has to say about her work– especially with regard to themes like persistence through change — and then seeing these notions play out in her real life.
 Watching her grow as a choreographer and put on more events like this is encouraging and exciting.
 Whether it’s a show popping up somewhere I wouldn’t expect, or the fact that she is putting art into a world that does not always welcome it."